A hot spring triggers the five senses by the texture, smell and taste.

 Color of hot springs is determined mainly by the content.

 In addition to that, there are varieties of elements, such as temperature, depth, color of tubs, or light reflection.

-The source of the spring is so hot (142 degrees) that the water input is intermittently operated.
+The source of the spring is too hot (142 degrees F) that the water input is intermittently operated.

-Despite the fault, tubs are kept perfectly clean, because there are few visitors, probably because of the high fee.
+Despite the fault, tubs are kept perfectly clean due to few visitors.

-The tub near the river is so small that you can enjoy the freshest water.
+This tub near the river is small enough to enjoy the freshest water.

-At the bottom and edge of the tubs, there are many mineral deposits, which prove it an excellent hot spring.
+At the bottom and edge of the tub, there are many mineral deposits, which prove the excellent quality.

 This depth of the tub is deeper than other ones, so that it looks emerald green, which reminds us of the hot springs in Yellowstone National Park.

 It is a good instance of the fact that different water has different color.